Quick Start

 ./palpo --config palpo.toml

-5. Verify & Next Steps
+5. Verify and Next Steps